 Future proofing, in reality, means coming up with ethical principles that are available to designers and to customers, so they know what kind of principles your product is based on.
 These can then be applied to whatever technology is developed, and you also need to do your best to anticipate future concerns around bias, privacy, and security.
 As the internet and the real, physical world become more and more integrated, AIs will make even more decisions about our lives.

 We need to take steps now to make sure that they are making better decisions, whether it means having rules about the number of male and female faces shown to an algorithm, or writing “Laws of Robotics” into the base code.
-If you need help defining ethical criteria when developing AI tools for your company, contact STRATECTA today.
+If you need help defining ethical criteria when developing Robotics Ethics and AI tools for your company, contact STRATECTA today.